franktylerva/remote-container-demo/README.md

 # remote-container-demo
-A demo of VS Code Remote Containers
+A demo of VS Code Remote Containers with a Spring Boot Application.